 Patti Hauser is a registered dietitian, receiving her Bachelors in Dietetics from the University of Wisconsin (UW) – Stevens Point, and a Master’s in Public Administration from UW – Oshkosh.
 Patti worked in public health, specifically the WIC Program, for over 30 years.
 She started a county WIC project in Wisconsin in 1979, when she paid the WIC grocery stores from her own checking account.
-Patti recently retired from her position as WIC Program Director and Chief of the Nutrition and Physical Activity Section with the Wisconsin Division of Public Health.
+Patti retired from her position as WIC Program Director and Chief of the Nutrition and Physical Activity Section with the Wisconsin Division of Public Health in 2013.
 She had been the State WIC Director since 1991.

 Ms. Hauser was an active member of the National WIC Association, serving in many capacities over the years; as Midwest Region Directors representative and on many committees and task forces.
 These include income documentation, immunization collaboration, disaster planning and response, obesity prevention, the food package implementation, and the separation of duties.
 Each of these has provided a rich variety of experiences and friendships within the Association and USDA-FNS.
 They also provided the opportunity to learn from others and to bring the many years of local and state perspectives to the table.
 Patti also had the privilege to serve the NWA Board of Directors as Chair-elect, Chair, and Chair Emeritus.